 - You want protection in indoor public settings, or in crowded or poorly ventilated spaces

 - You, or someone you live with or spend time with, is at risk of severe illness or death from COVID-19

 - You feel at risk

 People may choose to wear masks, even when they are not required.
 Respect the choices others make for their health.

 When you must wear a mask

-You must also wear a mask wherever a business, venue operator, host, or transportation organization chooses to require everyone to wear masks.
+You must also wear a mask wherever a business, venue operator, host, or transportation organization requires it.
 Always bring a mask with you in case you need it.

 - On public transportation (or waiting for it indoors)

 - Driving or riding in a taxi or rideshare vehicle